 Yeah, the $5 breakfast at Cracker Barrel, with the upgraded hashbrown casserole to add bacon, plus drinks for five people ends up costing us more than a campground, but it does mean that instead of paying a spot to park, we got breakfast.

 If you just need to run in for a minute to check out the camping gear while you’re parked there, you’re probably coming out with $50 worth of ‘important gadgets’ you may never get to use.

 Keep in mind that while these are great options if you’re on an overnight trip (ie. deciding to spend 12 hours driving from Boston to Atlanta overnight to be at a conference), there are no hookups, so you’ll want to figure out if your RV battery or propane fridge can sustain your groceries for an overnight stop without being hooked up, and limit the amount of time you try this.

 While you’ll be saving money, it might not be worth enduring the heat in July with no A/C or fan or losing the food in your fridge because it spoiled as you were saving money five nights in a row.

 This is great for an overnight stop now and then – we stay overnight at a Walmart once or twice a month, and usually a rest stop or truck stop once or twice – but avoid putting out your awning, setting up the grill, or putting down stabilizers.

 Before staying in any ‘public’ parking lot, be sure to check with the store manager and find out if there are any local ordinances not allowing it.
 Other RV owners have told us it’s not much fun to be woken up in the middle of the night and told to start driving and find another spot to sleep.

 Get a camping membership where you can stay for free at some cool locations (usually with no hookups aka Boondocking)

-Again, like Walmart for instance, plan this one wisely because the romanticism of a free night in an orchard without power needs to be taken with a grain of salt.
+Again, like Walmart for instance, plan boondocking wisely (What is boondocking?) because the romanticism of a free night in an orchard without power needs to be taken with a grain of salt.